wgeorgeson/aboutTheMusic/README.md

 # Bill Georgeson Individual Project (Enterprise Java Spring 2021)

-This repository hold of the documentation for the AboutTheMusic Web application.
+This repository holds all of the documentation for the AboutTheMusic Web application.

 ### Problem Statement